Facts and Frequently Asked Questions

 Is there a Greek system?

-Yes, there are four fraternities and four sororities on campus.
-Approximately 25 percent of Linfield students participate in Greek life.
+Yes, there are three fraternities and four sororities on campus.
 Fraternities provide a live-in option; however, the sororities have elected not to maintain houses.

 How do I schedule a campus visit?